 - The Sylius API can be easily connected to the Vue Storefront

-We’ve built a connection between Sylius and VSF, contact us if you have any questions.
+We’ve built a connection between Sylius and Vue Storefront; contact us if you have any questions.

 Let’s dive into the details of this integration.